-- applicant within 7 days of making his decision, where an application is made by an individual - company and the individual within 7 days of making his decision, where an application is made by a company - applicant and the individual within 7 days of making his decision, where an application is made by a subscriber unreasonable, or has been made on the basis of a procedural impropriety or otherwise contravenes the rules of natural justice.
+- applicant within 7 days of making his decision, where an application is made by an individual - LLP and the individual within 7 days of making his decision, where an application is made by an LLP - applicant and the individual within 7 days of making his decision, where an application is made by a proposed member

 The above notices will include information on the applicant's right to apply to the High Court, or the Court of Session in Scotland, for permission to appeal within 28 days from the date of the registrar's notice.

-An application for appeal may be made to the High Court, or in Scotland to the Court of Session, on the grounds that the decision is unlawful, irrational or
+An application for appeal may be made to the High Court, or in Scotland to the Court of Session, on the grounds the decision is unlawful, irrational or unreasonable, or has been made on the basis of a procedural impropriety or otherwise contravenes the rules of natural justice.